Skip to content

 If the seller acknowledges the tampering and offers to remove the emulator: that is not enough on its own.
 The emulator was hiding a fault, and removing the emulator without fixing the underlying SCR component just restores the warning light.
 Ask for the cost of either restoring the SCR system before the sale (which they should do at their cost) or a discount equal to the restoration cost (which puts the work in your hands but at known price).

-If the seller denies tampering in the face of OBD2 data showing a flat NOx delta and zero dosing rate at motorway cruise: walk away.
+If the seller denies tampering in the face of stored DEF codes, incomplete monitors, or a specialist scan showing a flat NOx delta and zero dosing rate at motorway cruise: walk away.
 The seller is either lying about the AdBlue system or has been lied to by their own supplier, and either way the next conversation about price will not go well.

 If you still want the vehicle and the price reflects the full restoration cost: get a written commitment in the bill of sale that explicitly identifies the modification and the seller's disclosure of it.
 Some EU countries can block export of a vehicle with known emissions modifications, so confirm the registration target country accepts the export documentation before paying.

-OBD2 detection works for the common cases: software-only tampering, plug-in emulator modules, and AdBlue tank or pump removal.
-It does not catch a more sophisticated "rolling delete" where the tampering software switches between authentic and emulated SCR behaviour based on detected speed and engine load patterns.
+The two-layer check works for the common cases: software-only tampering, plug-in emulator modules, plus outright AdBlue tank or pump removal.
+Neither layer catches a more sophisticated "rolling delete" where the tampering software switches between authentic and emulated SCR behaviour based on detected speed and engine load patterns.
 These tunes are designed to look authentic during inspection-style driving (low speed, short cruise) and disable AdBlue dosing during longer motorway runs to save the seller AdBlue cost.
 The signature is a SCR system that works perfectly during a 20-minute test drive at urban speeds but reads zero dosing on a 60-minute motorway run.

 The defence is to extend the test drive long enough that the rolling-delete logic switches modes.
 A 30-minute drive that includes a 15-minute sustained motorway segment catches almost all rolling deletes.